configure Microsoft Exchange integration with the

 database or on the individual user objects in the directory.

 the Access Control List (ACL) for an individual user takes precedence over the

 mailbox database setting so that you can allow a caller access to all mailboxes

 in the database but if required, deny access on certain mailboxes in that

-Exchange Server 2010 uses Role-Based Access Control (RBAC) to assign
+Exchange Server 2010 and 2013 use Role-Based Access Control (RBAC) to assign

 permissions to impersonation accounts and allow users to perform tasks specific